Experience Wellington Job Listing

 Although your week will be structured you will have the ability to focus on the most important task in the moment and your work will be varied to support the dynamic nature of our commercial initiatives.
 Administrative tasks of this role include ordering and accepting stock into sites using our inventory point of sale.
 You’ll be responsible for monthly stocktakes and in addition managing end of shelf-life product and supporting a waste-free approach to our inventory, including oversight of our food and beverage.
 You’ll be tech savvy and able to work with our inventory software.

 Your success and your planning are integral to our financial viability.
 You deliver this through an agile and considered approach to our strategy, our values, and our commercial and organisational objectives.

 Ngā tino pūkenga me ngā wheako |The essential skills and experience for the role

-If you want to work with like-minded community builders, and you are passionate about art and culture we would love to hear from you.
+If you want to work with like-minded community builders, passionate about art and culture we would love to hear from you.
 To join our team, please submit your CV, a cover letter and complete our online application form for our consideration.
-For further information on the role please contact email@example.com.
+For further information on the role please contact firstname.lastname@example.org.

 Applications close 3 December 2023.
 Applications will be shortlisted as they come in.